 The Chicago Area chapter typically provides four events per year in downtown Chicago that include networking and professional development.
 Our quarterly chapter meetings follow a set agenda:

-In 2020, all chapter events have been planned to be held at the Chicago Public Library, Harold Washington Center (400 S. State Street, Chicago IL).
-Given COVID-19 restrictions, GPA Chicago will continue to assess the viability of in-person meetings.
-We have adapted our 2020 programming to include virtual offerings.
+In 2020, all remaining chapter events will be held virtually.
+When in-person events resume, the chapter will meet at the Chicago Public Library, Harold Washington Center (400 S. State Street, Chicago IL).

-GPA Chicago Grant Success 2020 will be held virtually on Thursday, September 17, 2020.
-The full-day conference will be held 10:00am-3:30pm and include a keynote, funder panel and two breakout sessions (total 4 breakouts).
-Marilyn Foster Kirk, CFRE, Executive Vice President, Ter Molen, Watkins & Brandt, will be the keynote speaker.
-For program details and registration info click here.
+GPA Chicago’s Grant Success Conference 2020 was held virtually on Thursday, September 17, 2020.
+The full-day conference included a keynote, funder panel and two breakout sessions (total 4 breakouts).
+For program details, click here.